zampetti/Illinois-directory/README.md

 * A general architecture of the website.
 * Any issues or risks that you see may present problems (e.g. accessibility, usability, scalability).

-This will be a Zoom meeting where you can share you screen, desktop, and documents.
+This will be a Zoom meeting where you can share your screen, desktop, documents, and links.

 Be prepared to answer questions about your presentation.